 Skip to contents

-CatastRo provide access to different API services of the Spanish Cadastre.
-With CatastRo it is possible to download official information of addresses, properties, parcels and buildings.
+CatastRo provides access to different API services of the Spanish Cadastre.
+With CatastRo you can download official information on addresses, properties, parcels, and buildings.

 OVCCoordenadas Service

-The OVCCoordenadas service allows to retrieve the coordinates of a known cadastral reference (geocoding).
+The OVCCoordenadas service allows retrieving the coordinates of a known cadastral reference (geocoding).
 It is also possible to retrieve the cadastral references around a specific pair of coordinates (reverse geocoding).
-CatastRo returns the results on a tibble format.
+CatastRo returns the results in a tibble format.
 This functionality is described in detail in the corresponding vignette (see vignette("ovcservice", package = "CatastRo")).

 INSPIRE Services